Pin-and-lug cipher machine with irregular stepping

 It has six interchangeable cipher wheels that can be

 by pulling out the main spindle from the right side.
-Each of the wheels
+All wheels

-has a different number of steps on its circumference, which ideally
+have a different number of divisions, or steps, or segments, which ideally

 should be coprimes.